Undergraduate Degree Programs

 Area of EmphasisAn Area of Emphasis is a specific focus within a major.
 Areas of Emphasis are listed within parentheses following the appropriate majors and do not appear on diplomas but are indicated on transcripts.

 Double Major Within the College of Letters, Arts and SciencesA double major consists of two majors which allow the student to earn the same degree, either a B.A. or B.S. degree, conferred by the College of Letters, Arts and Sciences.
 The College of Letters, Arts and Sciences offers two kinds of majors, "departmental" and "interdepartmental" (see Undergraduate Programs).
 A double major may consist of two departmental majors, two interdepartmental majors, or one departmental and one interdepartmental major.
 All double majors require a minimum of 12 upper division courses.
 Some upper division courses may count for both majors.
 For double departmental majors two upper division courses may count toward both majors.
 For departmental and interdepartmental majors, three upper division courses may count toward both majors.
+The student receives a single diploma.

 Other Double MajorsDouble majors may be offered in other schools.
 The two majors must be offered by different departments but lead to the same degree, such as a Bachelor of Science or Bachelor of Music.
 Double majors consisting of two majors in the same department are not permitted.
+The student receives a single diploma.

 Progressive Degree ProgramsThe progressive degree plan enables an undergraduate student to begin an integrated program of study joining bachelor's degree and master's degree programs in the same or different departments.
 This option is available to outstanding USC undergraduates who have completed 64 units of course work at USC, and often results in a more expeditious completion of the master's degree than otherwise would be possible.